A dressed singlet-triplet qubit in germanium: Results

 By switching to single-tone driving signals at frequencies $f_\mr{vP1}$ and $f_\mr{vP2}$ on the gates vP1 and vP2, respectively, we observe a Rabi chevron pattern for each of the two qubits (see Fig.\,\ref{fig1}d).
-With the given heterostructure and $B$ orientation, the driving mechanism is expected to be g-tensor magnetic resonance (g-TMR)~\cite{hendrickx2024sweet,piot2022single,crippa2018electrical}.
+With the given heterostructure and $B$ orientation, the driving mechanism is expected to be g-tensor magnetic resonance (g-TMR) \cite{hendrickx2024sweet,piot2022single,crippa2018electrical}.
 We then calibrate the timing of single-qubit $\mathrm{X^{Q1(2)}_\pi}$ gates for Q1(2) following the procedure described in the SI \RefSupGatesTuneup{}.
-The \updowntilde~initialization procedure used for the ST qubit consists of first adiabatically converting a S(2,0) into (1,1)\downdowntilde, followed by a flip of Q1.
-Similarly, the \updowntilde~readout procedure reverses these steps in the opposite order, effectively distinguishing \updowntilde~from the other three states (see SI \RefSupGatesTuneup{}).
-The resulting $I_\mathrm{sensor}$ is converted to an approximate probability scale $\tilde{P}$ and the method used to calibrate the scale is explained in the captions of the figures of the respective measurements.
+The \updowntilde{} initialization procedure used for the ST qubit consists of first adiabatically converting a S(2,0) into (1,1)\downdowntilde{}, followed by a flip of Q1.
+Similarly, the \updowntilde{} readout procedure reverses these steps in the opposite order, effectively distinguishing \updowntilde{} from the other three states (see SI \RefSupGatesTuneup{}).
+The time-resolved sensor current is integrated over $100\,\mr{\mu s}$ at the R point, and then averaged over 1000 experimental shots.
+The resulting average $I_\mathrm{sensor}$ is converted to an approximate probability scale $\tilde{P}$ and the method used to calibrate the scale is explained in the captions of the figures of the respective measurements.

-\section{Resonantly-driven ST qubit}
+\subsection{Resonantly-driven ST qubit}

 We proceed to implement the resonantly-driven ST qubit.
 We describe it with a Hamiltonian defined in the antipolarized subspace \{\downuptilde, \updowntilde\}:

 where $f_\mathrm{ST}= \sqrt{(\Delta E_\mathrm{Z}/h)^2 + J_\mr{DC}^2}$, $\Delta E_\mathrm{Z}$ is the Zeeman energy difference between the two spins, and $J_\mr{DC}$ is the dc exchange interaction ($J_\mr{DC}=6$\,MHz at $\varepsilon=10$ mV). $J_\mr{AC}=A_{J}\,\mathrm{cos}(\mathrm{2\pi}f_\mathrm{d}t)$ is the component of the modulated exchange along $\sigma_x$ (the one along $\sigma_z$ is neglected), as defined in Fig.\,\ref{fig1}e(i), where $A_{J}$ is the amplitude and $f_\mathrm{d}$ the drive frequency.